 In Economy Class, ergonomic reclining seats provide a headrest with four configurations for greater comfort.
 The economy cabin has 217 seats in a 3-3-3 configuration (see map of seat layout).
-The exit row seats always have the most leg space, which in this case is row 30.
+The exit row seats always have the most leg space, which in this case, is row 30.
 I like a window, so my favorite seat would be A30.
-It is, however, worth noting that much of row 30 is by the toilets so might suffer from passing traffic to use the facilities.
-If you are traveling in a 2, seats, 43A & B and K&L offer a 2 -2 with one aisle and one window.
+It is, however, worth noting that much of row 30 is by the toilets, so it might suffer from passing traffic to use the facilities.
+If you are traveling in 2 seats, 43A & B and K&L offer a 2 -2 with one aisle and one window.
 This means that neither of you will be stuck in the middle seat, which is a huge advantage.

 Food On LATAM Boeing 787 Dreamliner In Business Class

-Unlike our experience on the LATAM A350, the food experienced on the 787 Dreamliner In Business Class is comparatively good with options including a salad and cheese starter with zesty octopus.
-Veal is an option for main, which comes with creamed rice.
-Tart to finish.
+Unlike our experience on the LATAM A350, the food experience on the 787 Dreamliner In Business Class is comparatively good with options including a salad and cheese starter with zesty octopus.
+Veal is an option for the main, with creamed rice—tart to finish.

-LAN part of LATAM offers great extras; hot towels, welcome cocktails, exceptional wines, the offer to take the breakfast order before sleep, so you don’t have to fill a form, taking jacket as you arrive, and thick duvet and comfortable pillow within seconds of starting to recline our seat.
+LAN, part of LATAM, offers great extras; hot towels, welcome cocktails, exceptional wines, the offer to take the breakfast order before sleep, so you don’t have to fill out a form, take a jacket as you arrive, and thick duvet and comfortable pillow within seconds of starting to recline our seat.
 The unisex amenity kit by Salvatore Ferragamo is packed full of goodies, including vanity mirrors, shoe horns, combs, and even tissues above and beyond the usual products found in a kit.
 The lower seat design giving expansive views out of the 787s oversized windows are perfect for viewing.
-When you step off the 787 Dreamliner, expect to suffer less from the usual long flight grogginess, less dry skin, and bloodshot eyes.
+When you step off the 787 Dreamliner, expect to suffer less from the usual long-flight grogginess, less dry skin, and bloodshot eyes.

-The LAN 787-9 began operations in April 2015, from Santiago, Chile to Lima, Peru, with continuing service to Los Angeles, California.
-They have now launched flights from Santiago, Chile to New York City, Easter Island, Madrid, Frankfurt, Auckland, and Sydney.
-Expect to see the first true LATAM Boeing 787 Dreamliner Mid-2016, which will carry a new livery (shown above) to reflect the unified brand, including a logo representing a stylized version of the South American continent.
+The LAN 787-9 began operations in April 2015 from Santiago, Chile, to Lima, Peru, with continuing service to Los Angeles, California.
+They have now launched flights from Santiago, Chile, to New York City, Easter Island, Madrid, Frankfurt, Auckland, and Sydney.
+Expect the first true LATAM Boeing 787 Dreamliner in Mid-2016, which will carry a new livery (shown above) to reflect the unified brand, including a logo representing a stylized version of the South American continent.